-JMRI: RailDriver ThrottleRailDriver support was first available in JMRI 2.1.7.
-It is evolving rapidly, so check back here or on the
+JMRI support for RailDriver is evolving rapidly, so check back here or on the

-First, connect your computer to your DCC system and make sure that the regular JMRI throttles are working fine.
-(Unless you do this first, debugging possible problems connecting the RailDriver is very difficult)
+First, connect your computer to your DCC system and make sure that the regular JMRI Throttles are working fine (Unless you do this first, debugging possible problems connecting the RailDriver is very difficult.)

 Next, plug the RailDriver into a USB port on your computer while your JMRI application (PanelPro or DecoderPro) isn't running.

-A Throttle window with the title "RailDriver" should open.
+A Throttle window titled "RailDriver" should open:

-The top row of buttons across the front edge control the decoder functions.
-The left most (1 in the figure) is F0, usually the headlight.
-The next button to the right (2 in the figure) is F1, etc. When you press the button, the function toggles: From off to on, or on to off.
-Try pressing one, and see if the throttle function buttons on the screen and the functions in the locomotive respond.
+- The top row of buttons across the front edge control the decoder functions.
+The left most (#1 in the figure) is F0, usually the headlight.
+The next button to the right (#2 in the figure) is F1, etc. When you press the button, the function toggles: From Off to On, or On to Off.
+Try pressing one, and see if the Throttle function buttons on the screen and the functions in the Locomotive respond.

-The horn lever (38 in the figure) operates F2.
-Push it forward or back to turn F2 on, and release or center it to turn F2 off.
+- The horn lever (#38 in the figure) operates F2.
+Push it forward or back to turn F2 On, and release or center it to turn F2 Off.

-The left-most large handle, labeled "Forward N Reverse" (39 in the figure) serves to control direction.
+- The left-most large handle, labeled "Forward N Reverse" (#39 in the figure) serves to control direction.
 Since (most) DCC decoders don't have a neutral position, the N position isn't used.

-The next lever, labelled "Dyn Brake Throttle" (40 in the figure), controls the decoder speed setting.
+- The next lever, labelled "Dyn Brake Throttle" (#40 in the figure), controls the decoder speed setting.
 For now, zero speed is (roughly) the center, and higher speeds are when the lever is pulled back.